d3ltaV/Waste-Sorter/README.md

 |
 ```

-Datasets were indcluded inside the project directory.
+Datasets were included inside the project directory.

 ---